Ke'Bryan Hayes Player Props: Pirates vs. Cardinals

 Ke'Bryan Hayes At The Plate

-- In five of 12 games this year (41.7%), Hayes has reached base safely via hit, and that includes multiple hits twice.
+- Hayes has gotten a hit in six of 13 games this year (46.2%), with multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.